 This is a look at the major accounts of visual art, and especially painting, in the last hundred years.
-The idea is to collect and compare the most coherent and elaborated accounts of the shape of the twentieth century.
-Master Narratives is the first book in the series Theories of Modernism and Postmodernism in the Visual Arts:
+The idea is to collect and compare the most coherent and elaborated versions of the shape of the twentieth century.

 Chapter 1 is a survey of theories of modernism, including accounts by E.H.
 Gombrich, T.J.
 Clark, Michael Fried, Robert Rosenblum, and Clement Greenberg.
 The chapter considers different starting-points for modernism in painting: the eighteenth century, the French Revolution, the mid-nineteenth century, the generations of Cézanne and Picasso; and there is also a discussion of the uneven dissemination of Clement Greenberg’s theories in different parts of the world.

 Chapter 2, “Postmodernisms,” considers theories by Rosalind Krauss, Benjamin Buchloh, Arthur Danto, and a number of others, heuristically divided into those that posit postmodernism as a period with a beginning and (eventually) an end, and those that understand postmodernism as a condition or state of culture, whose beginning is either intermittent, indeterminate, or coeval with modernism.
 The chapter includes a rumination on the uneven international and market prominence of understandings of postmodernism that are modeled on, or inspired by, “October.”